 - Tzanck smear test to find any active herpes virus on your genitals

-- Blood test to detect the presence of HSV antibodies
+- Blood test to detect the presence of antibodies to the herpes virus

-HSV tests can detect the virus even if you don’t have any symptoms, so you don’t need to wait for an outbreak to get tested!
+Herpes tests can detect the virus even if you don’t have symptoms, so you don’t need to wait for an outbreak to get tested!
 However, talk with your healthcare provider about the best time to get tested; if it’s too soon after your exposure to the virus, the blood test may not detect the infection.

-Myths about herpes are rampant, so it’s important to educate yourself about the herpes simplex virus and separate fact from fiction.
+Myths about living with genital herpes are rampant, so it’s important to educate yourself about the herpes simplex virus and separate fact from fiction.

 Myth: You Always Get a Herpes Outbreak Soon After Becoming Infected